brahyam/Gateway/README.md

 }
 ```

+2. Get your [GCP project number](https://console.cloud.google.com/welcome) and use it to configure
-2. Configure the client early in your application startup:
+   the client early in your application startup:

 ```kotlin
 import android.app.Application